docker/docs/desktop/wasm/index.md

             "VirtualSize": 3001146,
     ```

-5. Open the website at http://localhost:8090 and create a few sample orders.
+3. Open the website at http://localhost:8090 and create a few sample orders.
 All of these are interacting with the Wasm server.

-6. When you're all done, tear everything down by hitting Ctrl+C in the terminal you launched the application.
+4. When you're all done, tear everything down by hitting `Ctrl+C` in the terminal you launched the application.

 ### Building and pushing a Wasm module

-1. Create a Dockerfile that will build your Wasm application.
-This will vary depending on the language you are using.
+1. Create a Dockerfile that builds your Wasm application.
+This varies depending on the language you are using.

 2. In a separate stage in your `Dockerfile`, extract the module and set it as the `ENTRYPOINT`.